RHEcosystemAppEng/amq-cob/automation/readme.md

       * Facilitates communications between Hub router (router 1) and Spoke routers (router 2 and 3).
         Spoke router (router 3) is running in a different VPC than the Hub router
     * _Purpose of the Local Transit Gateway is to allow communications between the Hub router and spoke routers, within same region_
-* _Setting up of a NFS server/brokers/routers involves an automated as well as some manual steps.
-Automated part is already performed by the Terraform config scripts executed in above step.
-Manual setup will still need to be performed_

 <br>